 My experience with RevPit was truly priceless!
 I learned so much by just following all the query tweets and tips all the editors posted.
 I was also lucky enough to make it to the top ten of two out of three editors' lists, giving me extra feedback from both.
 I came in runner up and won a query critique as well as the first 5 pages critique.
 Honestly, I can't encourage people enough to join!
 It's an amazing learning experience, as well as, a great way to connect with other authors.
 Everyone should join.

--Negeen Papehn, 2017 Runner-up.
-Published by Owl City Press, title Forbidden by Faith
+-Negeen Papehn, 2017 Runner-up. author of FORBIDDEN BY FAITH, published by Owl City Press

 RevPit is a unique contest in that you have an experienced editor willing to work with you on a manuscript that isn't perfect.
 Perfect is boring!
 The RevPit editors want a novel with heart they can transform and polish, and that was my experience with Katie McCoach.
 When Katie chose me, yes, I was very excited to have a more presentable manuscript, but what RevPit really did for me was give me confidence.
 It meant so much to me to know there was someone out there who believed in me and in my work.
 That is worth way more than a good manuscript.